November 21, 2024

 Ben McKenzie Got Conned by the 'Would-Be Warren Buffet of Cryptocurrency'

 “Easy Money” is your go-to guide if you’re navigating the chaotic world of cryptocurrency.
-This insightful narrative by actor Ben McKenzie and journalist Jacob Silverman offers a humorous yet incisive journey into his personal mission to unmask the fraudsters in the crypto world.
+This insightful narrative by actor and journalist offers a humorous yet incisive journey into his personal mission to unmask the fraudsters in the crypto world.
 His exploration reveals a fascinating universe filled with scams, devout followers, and opportunists that will leave a lasting impression.

 Ben McKenzie, a familiar face on television for over twenty years, first won over viewers with his role in the cultural sensation, The O.C.
 He later took center stage in Fox’s popular series Gotham, where he not only acted but also directed and wrote episodes.
 In 2020, he featured in Grand Horizons, a play that earned a Tony Award nomination for Best New Play.
 McKenzie is a University of Virginia alumnus, where he studied economics and foreign affairs.